 I was impressed that the employees almost immediately tabbed me as the insurance investigator, and that I was not to be spoken to.
 They asked me to consider all parties involved, including Robert Johnson and his family.

-“Imagine the kind of life he has to live from this point forward,” one of the patrons said with anger.
-She directed her anger at me for asking the questions.
+“Imagine the kind of life he has to live from this point forward,” one of the waitresses said.
+Her anger was so personal and confrontational that she intimidated me.
 She was in my face, her teeth were showing, and she was pointing in my face.
 “He has to deal with whatever role he played in the incident for the rest of his life.
 I’m not assigning blame, or speaking ill of Robert Johnson, but I wouldn’t want to live with what he has to have on his mind now.”

 I had almost given up, when the second shift began filtering into the bar.
 As the beer began to flow, and I involved myself in various other, mundane conversations, such as who was better Ty Cobb or Babe Ruth, the room began to warm to me, and details began spilling out.

-“The primary witness was here just last night,” one of the females at the bar said.
-(It should be noted that this person, referred to as the primary witness in this story, asked me to leave his name out of any unofficial reports, and I agreed to that, so this is the reason that the primary witness is listed as such in this, the unofficial recounting of this story.)
+“The [primary witness] was here just last night,” one of the females at the bar said.
+(It should again be noted that this person, referred to as the primary witness in this story, asked me to leave his name out of any reports official and otherwise, and I agreed to that, so this is the reason that the primary witness is also listed as such in this, the unofficial recounting of this story.)

 I walked down to the end of the bar and sat with this woman to hear the rest of the story.
 She was perfectly willing to tell me everything that primary witness detailed for the patrons of the bar the night before, as long as I agreed to buy her drinks for the rest of the night.
 This would prove to be an expensive agreement, but as I wrote earlier, I considered it worth it to know the whole story.